EVP_DigestVerifyInit, EVP_DigestVerifyUpdate, EVP_DigestVerifyFinal, EVP_DigestVerify - EVP signature verification functions

 In previous versions of OpenSSL there was a link between message digest types and public key algorithms.
 This meant that "clone" digests such as EVP_dss1() needed to be used to sign using SHA1 and DSA.
 This is no longer necessary and the use of clone digest is now discouraged.

-For some key types and parameters the random number generator must be seeded or the operation will fail.
+For some key types and parameters the random number generator must be seeded.
+If the automatic seeding or reseeding of the OpenSSL CSPRNG fails due to external circumstances (see RAND(7)), the operation will fail.

 The call to EVP_DigestVerifyFinal() internally finalizes a copy of the digest context.
 This means that EVP_VerifyUpdate() and EVP_VerifyFinal() can be called later to digest and verify additional data.